Mehdi-ehsani/Mehdi-ehsani/README.md

 # Hi there, I'm Metti 👋

 I'm a front-end developer who loves creating beautiful and interactive web applications.
-I have experience with HTML, CSS, JavaScript, React.js, and Tailwind CSS.
+I have experience with HTML, CSS, JavaScript,TypeScript, React.js, and Tailwind CSS.
 I'm currently learning Next.js to build fast and scalable web apps.
 My goal is to become a full-stack developer and work in a professional team.

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=mehdi-ehsani&theme=flat&no-frame=false&no-bg=false&margin-w=4)